You didn’t click this story to be told that heroin is bad for you—or that you should stop doing it, so let’s just get

 How Long Does Heroin Stay in Your Saliva and Blood?

 It can be detected in the saliva for longer—about 1-4 days.

 How Long Does Heroin Stay in Your Hair?

-The short answer is 90 days.
+The short answer is 90 days or more.
 Standard practice is to test the 1.5 inches of hair closest to the root.
-Because hair grows at a rate of about a half inch a month, that equates with about 90 days.
+Because hair grows at a rate of about a half-inch a month, that equates to about 90 days.

 If you’re bald, things get tricky, because body hair is then tested.
 While there is no conclusive evidence, some sources say that body hair can detect drug use that occurred as long as one year ago.